idolustig/school/README.md

 # school
-This is where I keep all my Coursera exercises content
+This is where I keep all my Coursera exercises and other stuff